 It is a prerequisite to making informed decisions on the degree of effort/expense/risk worth incurring to navigate around in pirate infested territory.

-Firing at the pirates after your loot isn’t without its hazards.
+Firing at those after your loot isn’t without its hazards.
 Just ask this lady.

 Let’s take a quick inventory of the potential weapons in our arsenal for repelling an unwanted attempt to tax grab our corporate booty…